Digital1O1/Tensorflow_Teensy_MPU9250/README.md

 The Nano 33 comes smack dab with numerous SMD components already soldered on in a nice, neat, little package.

-However if you're like me and have an ARM based board like the Teensy 4, an MPU-9250, and are itching to get into Machine Leanring, you're at the right spot.
+However if you're like me and have an ARM based board like the Teensy 4, an MPU-9250, and are itching to get into Machine Learning, you're at the right spot.

 The overarching goal for this repository will esentially "mimick" all the steps stated in the [Arduino blog post](https://blog.arduino.cc/2019/10/15/get-started-with-machine-learning-on-arduino/) and to get the Teensy to distinguish a punching motion from a flexing motion by sampling the incoming data from the MPU-9250